Think back to your first job. Do you remember what it paid?

 This is a simplistic illustration of the concept of inflation, the rate at which prices rise over time.
 Beyond wages, everyday examples of inflation abound, from grocery and gas prices to the cost of your Netflix subscription.
 We accept the fact that things get more expensive over time.

 But that’s not always the case.
-Though rare, certain economic conditions give rise to negative inflation, popularly known as deflation.
+Although rare, certain economic conditions give rise to negative inflation, popularly known as deflation.

-According to data from a May 2020 Bloomberg report, the United States – and perhaps the broader global economy – could be heading in that direction.
-Consumer prices fell 0.8% from March to April 2020, and producer prices (prices paid to U.S.-based producer businesses) dropped by 1.3%, the steepest decline since 2009.
-The full extent of the economic devastation wrought by the COVID-19 pandemic won’t be known for years, but economists agree that the world will take years to recover its prepandemic growth trajectory.
+According to data from a May 2020 Bloomberg report, the United States — and perhaps the broader global economy — looked like it could be heading in that direction in the wake of the COVID-19 pandemic.
+Consumer prices fell 0.8% from March to April 2020, according to the Consumer Price Index (CPI).
+Producer prices (prices paid to U.S.-based producer businesses) dropped by 1.3%, the steepest decline since 2009.

 Although there are many reasons why deflation may take place, the following causes seem to play the largest roles: